 There are two 5-alpha-reductase inhibitor medicines available:

 5-alpha-reductase inhibitors may cause side effects.
 These are most common during the first year of treatment.
 They usually stop if you stop taking the medicine.
-Possible side effects include:
+Possible side effects which are very uncommon include:

-- changes in your ejaculation, such as dry orgasms or retrograde ejaculation (where semen doesn’t come out straight away when your orgasm, but leaves the body when you next urinate) – these changes affect around 2 in every 100 men (2 per cent).
+- changes in your ejaculation, such as dry orgasms or retrograde ejaculation (where semen doesn’t come out straightaway when you orgasm but leaves the body when you next urinate).

 Read the information leaflet that comes with your medicine for more information on side effects, or speak to your doctor, specialist nurse or pharmacist.